furycd001/furycd001.github.io/content/posts/tf2-sdk.md

 tags = ["Valve", "Steam", "tf2", "sdk", "thoughts"]
 +++

 Valve has just released a massive update to the [Source SDK](https://developer.valvesoftware.com) by including all the Team Fortress 2 client and server game code.
 This move empowers mod makers to create anything from small tweaks to completely new games based on TF2, while also updating other classic multiplayer titles from the Source engine.

-Below, are my personal thoughts on the good and bad from this release and what it means for the game's lifespan and future updates.
+I want to share my thoughts on the good and bad takeaways from this release and what it means for the game's lifespan and future updates.

 ---